-His works include poetry, fiction and non-fiction.
-He examines relationships between people and explores women’s issues in his writing by placing characters in situations where they expose their nature while moving stories forward.
+David A. Wimsett works include poetry, fiction and non-fiction.
+He examines relationships between people and explores women’s issues in many of his works by placing characters in situations where they expose their nature while moving stories forward.
 He enjoys creating literary and genre fiction with the belief that good writing is good writing, no matter the form.

 Mangelsdorf Award 2007/2008 for Writing Excelence